abesco/gamedevtycoon-mods-ultimatelib/README.md

 LICENSES :
 --------------
-This work is licensed under the <a rel="license" href="http://www.greenheartgames.com/legal/game-dev-tycoon-modding-agreement/">GDT Modding Agreement</a> with a small clause stating that any party wishing to use this mod in it's entirity must distribute it from this repo.
+This work is licensed under the <a rel="license" href="http://www.greenheartgames.com/legal/game-dev-tycoon-modding-agreement/">GDT Modding Agreement</a> with a small clause stating that, any party wishing to use this mod in its entirety, must distribute it from the <a rel="repo" href="https://github.com/abesco/gamedevtycoon-mods-ultimatelib/">gamedevtycoon-mods-ultimatelib public repository</a>.

-There also may be 3rd party libraries included within the mod with their own non-conflicting respective licences **i.e. "Attribution-NonCommercial 4.0 International"**
+There also may be 3rd party libraries included within this mod with their own (non-conflicting) respective licences *i.e. "Attribution-NonCommercial 4.0 International"*

 **Short Version:**
 - **Do not distribute this with you mod.
 It must be downloaded from this repo.
-Where all attributions are made to all 3rd-parties**
+Where all attributions are made to all 3rd-parties.**
-- **Credit must be attributed to alphabit and SirEverard in you thread/readme/etc**
+- **Credit must be attributed to alphabit and SirEverard in you thread/readme/etc.**